Postgraduate Certificate in Education (PGCE)

 - classroom strategies for teaching and learning

 - the wider professional role.

 You will be supported throughout by an individual tutor, and by a school-based mentor during your placements.
 Your tutor will take the lead in training, supporting and assessing you through the open-learning dimensions of the course, and will be responsible for monitoring your progress across the course.
-When you are in school, your mentor will work with you to develop your professional knowledge, understanding and teaching skills in line with your individual training plan.
+Your mentor will work with you to develop your professional knowledge, understanding and teaching skills in line with your individual training plan.

-Initially, you will complete web-based audits, devise your plan for the course and spend a day in school.
+Initially, you will complete web-based audits and devise your plan.
 Then you will follow the study pattern indicated in the plan.

-During the course there will be 2 day schools, where you’ll have the opportunity to meet and work with other students in your subject area.
+During the course there will be 2 Open University-run day schools, where you’ll have the opportunity to meet and work with other students in your subject area.

 Please be aware that there are a number of entry requirements.
 These may change as a result of government decisions, but at present you must:

 - be resident in England.

 - have a degree from a UK university or an equivalent qualification that is clearly and substantially relevant to one of the six secondary PGCE subjects.
 This means that at least half and preferably two-thirds of your degree (at least 180 credits) should comprise studies relevant to the subject you intend to teach.

 - have a GCSE grade A–C (or equivalent), in English language and in mathematics.